Revenge and The Count of Monte Cristo

-The television drama Revenge is a prime time soap opera in the tradition of such classic 1980s fare as Dallas, Knots Landing, and Falcon Crest.
-Wealth and privilege evade the Southampton of Revenge in much the same way that it did in California and Texas on those shows of the past, with plenty of greed, betrayal, and ambition thrown in for good measure.
+The television drama Revenge is a prime time soap opera in the tradition of such classic 1980s shows as Dallas, Knots Landing, and Falcon Crest.
+Wealth and privilege evade the Southampton of Revenge in much the same way that it did in California and Texas on those series of the past, with plenty of greed, betrayal, and ambition thrown in for good measure.

 In The Count of Monte Cristo, the youthful Edmond Dantès is betrayed by a small group of friends and framed for a crime he did not commit.
 Sentenced to solitary confinement on the island prison of Chateau d’If, he meets a fellow inmate named Faria who takes Dantès under his wings.
 After spending fourteen years locked away under the harshest of conditions, Edmond Dantès escapes his imprisonment and finds a lost treasure on the uninhabited isle of Monte Cristo, a fortune that the now deceased Faria had originally discovered.